The Best Dental Floss Types For You

 Cons: Dental tape is not a good choice of floss if your teeth are close together or crowded.

 This might seem like a more extravagant option, but water flossers are becoming more popular.
 For good reasons: they are readily affordable, easy to use and effective.
+Some dentists consider water flossers the best dental floss alternative available today.

 Pros: Proven to be better than regular floss at reducing gingivitis, gingival bleeding, and removing plaque.